ayush51/tutorial/tutorial.md

 Finally, copy the code snippet and add it to the source code of your website.

-When you open your webpage, you should see a button at the bottom left of your screen, inviting you to ask for live help.
+When you open your webpage, you should see a "get live help" button at the bottom left of your screen.
+If a visitor clicks on this, they will be queue'd for support.
+You can answer this request via the Surfly admin panel.

 <a name="start_session"></a>
 ### Starting a session